UnfinishedStuff/AS7262_Pi/README.md

 # AS7262-Pi
 This is a set of functions for using the Sparkfun AS7262 Visible Spectrometer with the Raspberry Pi.
 The Default I2C address of the device is 0x49.
 Requires the *SMBus*, *time* and *struct* Python modules (all installed on the Pi by default).
+At the time of writing the SparkFun product page for the board is: https://www.sparkfun.com/products/14347

 **Recommended usage:**